-Means based sources of income such as Aid to Families with Dependent Children (AFDC), Food Stamps and Supplemental Security Income (SSI) should not be considered as income.
+Means based sources of income such as Alaska Temporary Assistance Program (ATAP), formerly Aid to Families with Dependent Children (AFDC), Food Stamps and Supplemental Security Income (SSI) should not be considered as income.
 The principal amount of one-time gifts and inheritances should not be considered as income, but interest from the principal amount should be considered as income and the principal amount may be considered as to whether unusual circumstances exist as provided by 90.3(c).
+Tax deferred dividends and interest earned on pension or retirement accounts, including individual retirement accounts, which are not distributed to the parent are not income.

-- Self Employment Income.
-Income В. from self-employment, rent, royalties, or joint ownership of a partnership or closely held corporation includes the gross receipts minus the ordinary and necessary expenses required to produce the income.
-Ordinary and necessary expenses do not include amounts allowable by the IRS for the accelerated component of depreciation expenses, [DEPRECIATION OF REAL ESTATE,] investment tax credits, or any other business expenses determined by the court to be inappropriate.
-Expense reimbursements and payments such as use of a company car, free housing or reimbursed meals should be included as income if the amount is significant and reduces living expenses. - C. Potential Income.
-The court may calculate child support based on a determination of the potential income of a parent who voluntarily is unemployed or underemployed.
+B. Self Employment Income.
+Income from self-employment, rent, royalties, or joint ownership of a partnership or closely held corporation includes the gross receipts minus the ordinary and necessary expenses required to produce the income.
+Ordinary and necessary expenses do not include amounts allowable by the IRS for the accelerated component of depreciation expenses, investment tax credits, or any other business expenses determined by the court to be inappropriate.
+Expense reimbursements and in-kind payments such as use of a company car, free housing or reimbursed meals should be included as income if the amount is significant and reduces living expenses.

+C. Potential Income.
+The court may calculate child support based on a determination of the potential income of a parent who voluntarily and unreasonably is unemployed or underemployed.
 A determination of potential income may not be made for a parent who is physically or mentally incapacitated, or who is caring for a child under two years of age to whom the parents owe a joint legal responsibility.
 Potential income will be based upon the parent's work history, qualifications and job opportunities.
-The court also may impute potential income for non-income or low income producing assets. - D. Deductions.
+The court shall consider the totality of the circumstances in deciding whether to impute income.
+When a parent makes a career change, this consideration should include the extent to which the children will ultimately benefit from the change.
+The court also may impute potential income for non-income or low income producing assets.

+D. Deductions.
 A very limited number of expenses may be deducted from income.
 Mandatory deductions such as taxes and mandatory union dues are allowable.